Shader modules

 :

 The parameters are the same as those in previous object creation functions: the logical device, pointer to create info structure, optional pointer to custom allocators and handle output variable.
 The buffer with the code can be freed immediately after creating the shader module.
-Don’t forget to return the created shader module:
+Remember to return the created shader module:

 return shaderModule;